rcekan/gworld/README.md

 		}
 	}

-	fn act( &mut self, _env: &mut Self::Env ) -> f32 {
+	// your actions can change the world.environs fn act( &mut self, _env: &mut Self::Env ) -> f32 {
-		return 0. // need to return a fitness value
+		return 0. // return a fitness value
 	}

 	// calculate an input for the network, match for each node in Config.inputs